rloterh/MintSignupClone/README.md

-# HTML Forms - Clone of mint.com signup page (Microverse HTML/ CSS Assignment)
+# MintSignupClone - HTML Forms (Microverse HTML/ CSS Module)

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
-The rubric of this project is to demonstrate the creation of HTML/ CSS forms by designing a clone of the **mint.com** signup page.
+The rubric of this project is to demonstrate the creation of HTML/ CSS forms by designing a clone of the [Intuit Mint](https://mint.intuit.com/) signup page.
 The specification for this project is a part of the Odin Project.

 ## Library Directory 📙